Skip to main content

 We aim to issue certificates within 1 working day of completion of the course.

-Certification may be subject to the quality assurance process and can take up to 21 days from completion of the course.
+Certification may be subject to the quality assurance process and can take up to 21 days from completion of the course, although this is rare.

 Digital certificates are issued by email, to the email address provided for the Learner on the Booking.
 Printed certificates are issued to the billing address.